- Fly from London to Georgetown, arriving late afternoon. We stay in a comfortable lodge close to the Botanical Gardens.

 - Early morning birding the savannah will be a high priority here with white-tailed hawks, fork-tailed flycatchers, grassland sparrows and yellowish pipits a good possibility and the chance of sharp-tailed ibises, eastern meadowlarks and double-striped thick-knee.
 The major contender will be seeing giant anteater if we are lucky and early enough.

-- It is then a 15 minute boat ride to Arrowpoint Nature Resort the surroundings of which offer a variety of habitats.
+- It is a then 15 minute boat ride to Arrowpoint Nature Resort, the surroundings of which offer a variety of habitats.
 We will enjoy an orientation walk on arrival with further exploration after lunch and a siesta.

-- Accommodation: Arrowpoint Nature Resort, 2-nights on full board basis.
+- Accommodation: Arrowpoint Nature Resort, 2-nights on full board basis

 - This morning we take large motorised canoes out onto the creek to look for the amazing crimson topaz, a hummingbird which may be hawking insects above our boats – a fabulous way to start the day.
 Other birds we hope to encounter include point-tailed palmcreeper, sungrebe, sunbittern and more hummingbirds, including black-throated mango and green-tailed goldenthroat.